 The U.S. Coast Guard approved Radar Observer Program offers you five different courses: Five-day original endorsement, three-day "Rivers" original endorsement, one-day "Rivers" recertification, three-day recertification, and one-day recertification.
 The five-day original endorsement class is required if you are operating vessels 200 gross tons or over on an ocean route or 300 gross tons on any route.
 The three-day "Rivers" original endorsement course meets federal requirements for operators of towing vessels of 26 feet or more in length operating solely on rivers.
 The three-day recertification class is designed for you if you need to renew your "unlimited" endorsement and would like to practice your plotting skills before taking the renewal exam.
 The one-day recertification class does not include any instruction or practice time and is limited to the exam only.
-The one-day recertification class is recommended only if you have recent time on direct plotting radars.
-Instruction in the three- and five-day classes will include radar operation, characteristics of radar waves, target identification, plotting (three-day "Rivers" does not include plotting), and rules of the road for using radar.
+The one-day recertification in the three- and five-day classes will include radar operation, characteristics of radar waves, target identification, plotting (three-day "Rivers" does not include plotting), and rules of the road for using radar.